UX & UI Design

 - The Easy Reorder page was cluttered with little-used features, especially on desktop

-- No upsells or cross-sells were made in Easy Reorder, which was loss of an significant opportunity to increase average order size and advertising/vendor funding
+- No upsells or cross-sells existed in Easy Reorder, giving up a significant opportunity to increase average order size and advertising/vendor funding

 - The Easy Reorder page across all platforms looked outdated with older graphics

-I redesigned the Easy Reorder page on all platforms in collaboration with a cross-functional team involving Strategy, Buying, Tech, Product, and UX.
-Focusing specifically on:
+I redesigned the Easy Reorder page on all platforms, focusing specifically on:

 - Eliminating features with low usage and replacing them with features that users found more useful